What is the Endocannabinoid System?

 The Endocannabinoid System in Cell Receptors

 The high concentration of CB1 in the brain and nervous system is due to its close association with neurotransmitter release and regulation (Marzo 1998).
 High concentrations of these receptors are found at the synapses between neurons.
 Neurotransmitters are chemicals in the body, such as dopamine and serotonin, that act as signals between neurons.
 When you feel pain, neurons release neurotransmitters from neuron to neuron through synapses in order to communicate to the brain that something is painful.
 If these neurons malfunction and keep sending signals over and over, the pain felt would be unbearable.
 That’s where the ECS comes in.
-Cannabinoids are able to calm overactive neurons and return them to a baseline state of function.
+Endocannabinoids are able to calm overactive neurons and return them to a baseline state of function.
 This occurs in the reverse as well.
 Neuron cells that are inactive can be triggered to activate by the ECS (Sulak 2018).